Analysis | Rubio’s outreach to labor encapsulates his party’s working-class strategy

 “The days of conservatives being taken for granted by the business community are over,” he wrote in an essay for USA Today.
 In tone, it mirrored the pronouncement by Sen. Josh Hawley (R-Mo.) on Election Day last year: “We are a working class party now.
 That’s the future.”

-But one should not assume that Rubio’s embrace of the organizing effort is actually an embrace of empowering employees, any more than one should assume that Hawley’s declaration centers on the workers who constitute the working class.
+But one should not assume Rubio’s embrace of the organizing effort is actually an embrace of empowering employees, any more than one should assume Hawley’s declaration centers on the workers who constitute the working class.
 As the rest of Rubio’s essay makes clear, his interest is far more in standing against the cultural power of large companies than bolstering the bargaining power of their employees.

 There is nonetheless some truth in Hawley’s declaration about the Republican Party.
 As we wrote in 2019, Gallup polling has shown a widening divergence in party registration between White Americans who do and don’t have a college degree over the past 15 years or so.